singularityhub/sregistry-cli/docs/getting-started/README.md

  - If you manually go in and remove an image, the database cannot know.
 However when you try to retrieve the image, a best effort will be taken to fix the manual change.
 For example, a record is kept of the url and associated method used to get the image, and it will redo this operation if not found.
 With the strategy, you can delete the files in your cache and re-create your database by downloading them again.

+## Settings
+The sregistry client is driven by environment variables.
+Since each call is quick, you can have a lot of power to switch between endpoints and clients just by way of changing an environment variable for the call.
+We will review the most important defaults, and then a robust list of all that you can set.

 ### Environment Variable Defaults
 The database path, an sqlite3 file, is determed based on the environment variable `SREGISTRY_DATABASE`.
 If not found, it will be written to our singularity cache